Nicholas-Chong/shopifychallenge/README.md

 As a novice React user, I struggled to figure out a way to get the user actions in NominationModal to influence the state of Card.
 However, after trying various solutions (including an very ugly one with global variables) I realized that React elements could be passed to children as props.
 Using this React feature, I was able to inflict changes on the top level component by calling its setState() function, and initiate the associated UI changes accordingly.

+## Getting CORS to Function

+As per the MDN Web Docs, Cross Origin Resource Sharing (CORS) for requests made from scripts is disabled by default on most browsers.

 # Stack

 React, JavaScript, GitHub Pages